isabella232/splainer/README.md

-## The Splainer!

-The sandbox that explains your search results for you so you don't have to go digging through explain debug!
-Paste in your Elasticsearch query URL and go.

 ## What?

 This is a Shopfiy fork of the [open-source Splainer app](https://github.com/o19s/splainer).
 We forked it so it can work seamlessly with Shopify's Elasticsearch infrastructure.
 Read below for details about what this app does.